 Implants may be used to replace teeth in single-tooth spaces, groups of two or more missing teeth, or where the teeth are completely missing in one or both jaws.
 Once placed, the implants are used to support individual crowns, or bridges that are attached to the implants.
 Implants may also be used to help retain removable dentures more securely.

 Most patients who are healthy with no restrictions for undergoing minor dental surgical procedures and who also have good oral hygiene are good candidates for dental implants.
 Your dentist will assess the potential implant site to determine whether there is sufficient bone volume and gum thickness to allow placement of an implant.
 We begin by providing a clinical examination that will involve inspection, palpation, and gentle probing of the potential implant site and adjacent teeth.
 In straightforward cases, simple dental x-rays are usually sufficient to examine the bone.
 In more complex cases, specialized implant x-rays, known as tomograms, are usually required.
+If you’re after dental implants but not local in New York, then you can try G4 Implant Dentistry where they have multiple locations around the United States.

 Just like teeth, implants are not made to come out.
 Implants are not the same as natural teeth but they function and feel very much like natural teeth.
 For patients that have lived with removable appliances, the implant will feel much more secure.